hyperledger/firefly/docs/gettingstarted/custom_contracts.md

 For the this guide, we will assume that the SimpleStorage contract is deployed at the Ethereum address of: `0xa5ea5d0a6b2eaf194716f0cc73981939dca26da1`

 **Deployment of smart contracts is not currently within the scope of responsibility for FireFly.** You can use your standard blockchain specific tools to deploy your contract to whichever blockchain you are using.
-For Ethereum blockchains you can use [Truffle](https://trufflesuite.com/) or [Hardhat](https://hardhat.org/).
+For Ethereum blockchains you could use [Truffle](https://trufflesuite.com/) or [Hardhat](https://hardhat.org/).

-If you're using Truffle, you'll need to set your `truffle-config.js` file to point to the locally running blockchain node.
+If you're using Truffle, you'll need to set your `truffle-config.js` file to point to the locally running blockchain node that the FireFly CLI created.
 Make sure your `networks` section looks like this:

 ```javascript
 networks: {